Subaru-PFS/ics_doc/IPMUinternal/PFS-IPMU-00001/startdown.rst

 Service cold start and full shutdown procedures
 ------

-The startup and shutdown procedure of all infrastructures is described below.
+The startup and shutdown procedure of all infrastructures are described below.
 The following notation is used in this memo unless otherwise noted:

 * **VM host name** (e.g., **dlb8-vm**)